Ironhead Sportster Maintenance

 NOTE: There is also an oil plug on the bottom of the engine, but it is not needed to drain engine oil (unless the motor is sumped).

 Most classic bikes are air-cooled, and automotive oils do not meet the required specifications for air-cooled engines.
 This results in higher operating temperatures and reduced engine life.
-Unless it's an emergency (like being stuck on the side of the road), use the proper-specified oil.
+Unless it's an emergency (like being stuck on the side of the road), use oil designed for motorcycles.

 Presently, I'm using Maxima V-Twin mineral oil in my old Harleys.
 It's also offered in synthetic.